mishashe/segmut/README.md

 ```

 <img src="man/figures/README-blocks-1.png" width="100%" /> In total
-there are 733 blocks with the total length of 1746795 bp.
+there are 739 blocks with the total length of 1769587 bp.

+### Segmentation of the genomes

 Segmenting the blocks using segmut package: